- An alternative to Bed Side Rails

 In use, the Top Sheet/Bedspread does not look like a piece of hospital equipment as it replaces bed side rails and provides a more normal look to the bed.
 It is available in a variety of patterns that look homely.
 Due to the different depths of mattresses and different sizes of patients, we have provided adjustable straps on both sides of the Top Sheet/Bedspread.
 If the Top Sheet/Bedspread is too loose across the patient’s chest, simply pull one or both of the straps for a better fit.

-If necessary, the Zip-A-Bed can be used for fire evacuation.
-In an evacuation, the two straps that hold the Bottom Sheet to the bed frame are undone and repositioned again over the top of the patient.
-The patient, cocooned inside the mattress, is then lowered off the bed and towed to safety.
+If necessary, you can use the Zip-A-Bed for fire evacuation.
+In an evacuation, undo the two straps that hold the Bottom Sheet to the bed frame and attach them over the top of the patient.
+Then lower the patient, cocooned inside the mattress, off the bed, and tow them to safety.

 Please note that the pattern material changes depending on what is available form our suppliers.

 This item may be of interest if you are wondering how to stop patients falling out of bed.